Rafael Franco: Military career

 Franco was next assigned to the Paraguayan Chaco.
 In 1928, acting without orders, Major Franco led an attack that seized and destroyed a Bolivian fort in the Chaco that had been constructed inside Paraguayan territory.
 Franco was later removed from his command for this action.
 In August 1928, Franco was appointed commander of the Military Aviation School.

 Promoted to colonel in 1933, Franco commanded the first division of the Paraguayan Third Corps in the Chaco War.
 Franco soon developed a tactic of using long-range patrols to explore weaknesses in the enemy lines.
 After finding gaps in the Bolivian defenses at Alihuatá, Franco launched a surprise attack on July 12, 1933, that quickly penetrated enemy defenses, forcing the Bolivian 4th Division into headlong retreat.

 Franco later became the director of Paraguay's Military School At the end of the war, Franco participated in the Victory Parade as commander of the Second Corps, where the Asunción crowd received him in the streets with acclamation.
 In 1933, he was promoted to the rank of colonel; on his initiative, Fort Mariscal López and Fort Falcón were built.
 Later, he took the leadership of Infantry Regiment No. 5 under General Diaz, with its seat in Bahía Negra.
-He suffered a leg injury due to an accident in his last years at the Military College, when he fell from a horse in the basement of the Cabildo.
-His troops called him by the affectionate nickname of "Leon Carê."
+He suffered a leg injury, which left him with a limp, due to an accident in his last years at the Military College, when he fell from a horse in the basement of the Cabildo.
+His troops called him by the affectionate nickname of "Leon Karê," Guaraní for "lame lion."

 Political career

 Franco was a founder and historic leader of Revolutionary Febrerista Party, a full member of the Socialist International.
-He had come to occupy the command of the Second Corps and conquer Laura important for the Army in defining campaign in part of the Chaco war as Picuiba, Yrendagué and took Carandayty, Charagua and Ingavi.
+He took command of the Second Corps, and played an important part in defining the Army campaign during the Chaco war, during fighting at Picuiba and Yrendagué and his Corps took Carandayty, Charagua and Ingavi.

 Presidency

 Franco was critical of President Eusebio Ayala during the aftermath of the Chaco War.
 When Ayala exiled Franco to Argentina, Franco's sympathizers toppled Ayala's government, and Colonel Franco returned to Paraguay as interim president.
-He would serve from February 17, 1936, to August 13, 1937.
+He would serve from February 20, 1936, to August 13, 1937.